Nothing Left to Lose (novel): Reception

-Rick Feldschau reviewed the book for Deseret News, writing that the conclusion "felt a bit far-fetched and saccharine" but concluded that "Dan Wells' latest comes in as one of the greats in the Cleaver series, paralleled only by book five's emotional depth and book one's intro to readers' favorite sociopath."
+Rick Feldschau reviewed the book for Deseret News, writing that the conclusion "felt a bit far-fetched and saccharine," but concluded that "Dan Wells' latest comes in as one of the greats in the Cleaver series, paralleled only by book five's emotional depth and book one's intro to readers' favorite sociopath."
 Alternative Magazine Online reviewer Marty Mulrooney wrote that "Nothing Left to Lose takes all the atypical ingredients that have made the series so devilishly enjoyable and mixes them together in an exciting new way," and stated that while the ending "stretches believability", it was "worth it".
 Elitist Book Reviews also rated Nothing Left as a worthy conclusion for the series, recommending the novel's "twisty villains, twistier plots, and ... main character with (a knife and) all the heart in the world" to readers.
-At the Barnes and Nobel Science Fiction and Fantasy blog, Adam Rowe wrote that he thought the story was "streamlined" and "gripping", "filled with the horrifying, murderous fun his fans rely on."
+At the Barnes and Noble Science Fiction and Fantasy blog, Adam Rowe wrote that he thought the story was "streamlined" and "gripping", "filled with the horrifying, murderous fun his fans rely on."